jtlap/nt2/doc/source/sdk/errors/concept.rst

   #define NT2_CONCEPT_REQUIRE(CONCEPTS,TYPE)

-**Description:** Check if the Concepts class passed as argument is actually fullfilled in current function signature.
-If all Concepts are fullfilled, the function is allowed to return type ``TYPE``
+**Description:** Check if the Concepts class passed as argument is actually fulfilled in current function signature.
+If all Concepts are fulfilled, the function is allowed to return type ``TYPE``